Horry County, South Carolina: History

 The population has increased more than fourfold since 1970, as the area has become a destination for retirees and people owning second homes.
 It has been developed for resorts and retirement communities.
 The majority-White residents have constituted a majority-Republican voter base since the late 20th century.

 On October 29, 2012, the county paid homage to the man for whom the county is named.
 It commissioned a bronze sculpture of Peter Horry, installing it inside the Horry County Government and Justice Center.
 The sculpture was designed by artist Garland Weeks.
 Coastal Monument of Conway designed the stone base.
 The base of the sculpture is inscribed with the names of the 1801 commissioners on one side and the names of 2011 Horry County Council members on the other; a brief biography of General Peter Horry is on the front.
 It cost slightly more than $16,200 for both the bust/sculpture and the stone base.

+In addition to official and academic resources, local history enthusiasts have contributed to preserving Horry County’s heritage.
+One example is the Horry County Legacy Project, a website dedicated to documenting and sharing the county’s history.
+The project, available through the Horry County Museum, features articles, photographs, and other resources that highlight the county’s cultural and historical development.
+Local historian Nicholas Gallagher has played a significant role in curating and presenting the content on this platform.